 Fit to Child

 Somehow, we’re nearly two years into this pandemic and it’s still here so I’m stuck with my very cooperative Huggable Images dolls for this portion of the program.
-Foster dog Kamo and resident review dog Benson got a little too emotionally invested in my dolls so I had to get them out of his access quite quickly!
+Foster dog Kamo (2022 update: he was adopted by the very best family ever and is living his best life!) and resident review dog Benson got a little too emotionally invested in my dolls so I had to get them out of his access quite quickly!

 Tour of Inserts